Blackx16/MP-docs/content/mp-docs/Note that says hello.md

   - firstdraftnote
 ---
 Hello!
-this is not a way to write a note bitch try again
+this is not a way to write a note. try again
 ---
 stupid :)